Many believe that we are forgiven no matter what we do.

 32Whoever acknowledges me before others, I will also acknowledge before my Father in heaven.
 33But whoever disowns me before others, I will disown before my Father in heaven.

 ).
-If we do not follow Him, He will disown us.
+If we do not follow Him, He will disown us, and that will be dis-grace.

 Disagree?
 Find an error?
 Contact us at email@example.com and give us your view.